SpockExtension/Spock/README.md

 Spock can be easily integrated into any web application using its SDK, offering developers a simple way to offer secure and convenient passwordless authentication to their users.
 By eliminating the need for traditional passwords, Spock aims to provide a more user-friendly and secure login experience for both users and developers.

+**Edit: The extension points to a centralised database currently!
+Will shortly update it with it pointing to the Oracle!**

 Deliverables

 1. Spock browser extension: This would be a browser extension for popular web browsers like Chrome, Firefox, and Safari.
 The extension would provide users with a convenient and easy-to-use interface for generating and managing their ECDSA key pairs.